 The CRA is party to certain legal claims, which are subject to many uncertainties, and the outcome of individual litigation matters is not always predictable with assurance.
-Although the amount of liability, if any, at December 31, 2019, cannot be determined, management believes that any resulting liability, if any should not materially affect the financial statements at December 31, 2019.
+Although the amount of liability, if any, at December 31, 2021, cannot be determined, management believes that any resulting liability, if any should not materially affect the financial statements at December 31, 2021.

-Additionally, the CRA maintains some specific, financial commitments relative to the contribution or loaning of CRA cash assets at some point in the future, which are disclosed here:
+Additionally, the CRA maintains a specific, financial commitments relative to the contribution or lending of CRA cash assets at some point in the future as described below:

 • The CRA has agreed to loan up to \$300,000 to a local entity relative to an affordable housing project.
-The loan recipient does not intent to drawdown funds against this loan until 2022.
+The loan recipient does not have any intent to drawdown funds against this loan until 2022.